The microchips have taken control!

 Deacon shook his head.
 Kids at school mocked the green shorts and green T-shirt he wore every day, even on cold days.
 But they suited him fine.

 He spun in a circle.
-“Where
+“Where are you?
+Stop following me!”

 “No need to shout, Deacon,” said the earbuds of a passing woman.